 The H-REIT Manager holds a CMS licence issued by MAS to conduct real estate investment trust management activities as required under the licensing regime for real estate investment trust managers.
 In addition, employees of the H-REIT Manager who are engaged in investment management, asset management, financing, marketing and investor relations functions are holders of CMS representative licences.

-HBT acts as the master lessee of Dhevanafushi Maldives Luxury Resort (1), a resort in the Maldives currently going through re-branding programme, as well as the Japan hotels acquired by H-REIT.
+HBT acts as the master lessee of Raffles Maldives Meradhoo, a resort in the Maldives and W Singapore – Sentosa Cove, as well as the Japan hotels which were acquired by H-REIT.
 In addition to its function as a master lessee, HBT undertakes certain hospitality and hospitality-related development projects, acquisitions and investments which may not be suitable for H-REIT.
-HBT is the owner of Hilton Cambridge City Centre, a purpose-built upper upscale hotel located in Cambridge, United Kingdom, which is managed by the Hilton Hotels and Resorts and The Lowry Hotel, a purpose-built 5-star luxury hotel located in Manchester, United Kingdom.
+HBT is the owner of Hilton Cambridge City Centre, a purpose-built upper upscale hotel located in Cambridge, United Kingdom, which is managed by the Hilton Hotels and Resorts, and The Lowry Hotel, a purpose-built 5-star luxury hotel located in Manchester, United Kingdom.